mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 trying to solve and even a small change might actually end up in a new component which needs the collective agreement and understanding of the whole team, or even the creation of a new team to build and manage.
 Although the result of asking these questions can be far ranging, the questions themselves are fairly simple to ask.

+In my first post in this series I ended by saying that I would elaborate on what 'deferring decisions in design' meant.
+I was a little disingenuous as there is no one answer to this question and I will keep revisiting it in future posts.
+However, I believe that one of the mistakes I've certainly been guilty of in the past is 'early abstraction'.

+What do I mean by early abstraction?
+All through my career I've seen software system designers (myself included) chase the holy grail of code reuse in the macro.
+The basic tenet of code reuse in the large is to find a business domain specific pattern that appears to repeat in the domain, apply an abstraction that 'simplifies' this behaviour and extract it into some reusable code.

+This has taken the many forms but I will discuss a few of the most common:
+1. Configuration through external switches and 'rules'
+2. Standardisation through the application of a canonical data model/message model
+3. Development and use of a domain specific language
+4. Customisation through plugins

+All of these approaches are extremely useful and I still use all of them at various points in my designs.
+They are not inherently good or bad but misused they can introduce inertia to change in a systems architecture.

+So if these approaches can be good, why should we not apply them frequently and liberally?

+Let's answer this through some anonymized examples of architectures I've worked with or been involved in designing.

+** Confiquration

+On the surface, designing a system that you can configure through switches and 'rules' that are recorded in some data store external to the code seems like a good idea.
+Using this mechanism we can change the behaviour of the system without rewriting it or even redeploying by changing the values of the switches and rules.
+This means we cna respond to change much faster?

+I've been involved with a number of systems that have used this approach to respond to business change.
+Approaches varied from properties files that contained hundreds of settings, to configuration in databases to rules engines that had their own user interfaces and data stores to allow business users to change the behaviour of systems directly.

+So why do I feel this approach doesn't work?

+It's impossible to second guess what the next business requrirement will be.
+Most of the systems I've seen that take the configuration approach where written in the 80's, 90's or early 00's and even then the pace of change was high enough to make trying to second guess what a business requires in a years time impossible.
+Even government has rapid changes to implement.
+Secretaries of state and ministers chnage, sometimes after only a few months in the job and the new incumbent has their own approach.

+Given this the only way to cope with change through configuration is to determine all the possible facotrs that could change and externalise these.
+Even if this were possible (and I've seen systems that came close) the code required to interpret these external rules becomes inherently complex and therefore hard to test and hard to change.
+All it needs is for a factor that has not been externalised to need change or a bug to be discovered and the development staff are left to read, understand, change and verify a complex domain specific set of rules for interpreting a domain specific set of rules.
+This is a tricky, slow, and error prone process.
+It means that most highly configurable business systems like this are notoriously difficult and slow to change.

+Even using a rules engine designed to manage externalised logic adds a layer of complexity in interfacing with this engine that makes changing anything not inside the scope of the rules very difficult.

+This issue is made more difficult if the rules are configurable by business people who don't have training or experience in development as they tend not to appreciate the impact of rules changes on non functional qualities such as performance or security.
+They also don't always appreciate how to rigorously test any changes.

+Configuration is a useful technique to cope with changes in runtime environment and broad brush changes to code paths such as feature toggling or switches for A-B testing.
+However, it's too crude a tool for dealing with changing business rules.
+I would caveat this with if you business involves developing expert tools or middleware to solve very specific problems then a heavy element of configuration is useful but for most business problems it developing a comprehensive configurable system is more expense than it's worth.

+I spent a large part of my early career working in a UK Government department solving a number of problems over a decade.
+This is a fairly unusual state of affairs in modern software developers career's as it's not common to stay with the same organisation or even the same problem domain for a prolonged period of time.
+However, this did give me the opportunity to observe the effect of design choices on the evolution of a system and it's ability to respond to change.
+I also got to see several of these systems rewritten in an attempt to resolve issues with early designs, often introducing new problems.

+One of the systems I worked on had to process 60-70 million items of data per month that related to actions taken by over a hundred thousand professionals contracted to work for the government department.
+These individuals worked in small organisations that themselves were managed by a larger local regional organisation and so on through several layers of management to National level for England and Wales.
+There were a number of reporting requirements that involved issuing, monthly, quarterly and rolling yearly reports summarising the transactions produced.

+The first incarnation of this system worked well enough but we had a few issues around code reuse we wanted to solve.

+One of the issues we tried to solve in a rewrite of this system was that changes in government legislation and senior personnel meant changes in the way the transactional data was reported on.
+In order to try and cope with this changing landscape we designed a very abstract data model.

+Although this meant that the data model's structure almost never had to change due to the changes in the organisation of the government department it meant that there was a very complex set of rules in the code to interpret this abstract data model.
+This meant that the initial system took considerably longer than expected to write in the first place, was quite hard to test and took a lot of time for new programmers to get their heads around when they first started on the system.

+Also a lot of the more complex queries required to piece together a business view from the abstact data were very expensive and took many minutes or even hours to run.
+Although this wasn't a showstopping problem at the time as, in the early 1990's nothing was reported online and the highest frequency of these report was monthly, it did mean that the batch processing window got tighter over time as the data grew.

+TODO elaborate on why this early abstraction of data model was an issue- complex code that had to change, etc.
+TODO site examples around configuration?
+Rules engine approach in JPMC?

 Don't fix things too early..